mzur/kirby-uniform/docs/actions/webhook.md

 ### params

 Additional parameters for the request.
-See the [remote class of the Toolkit](https://github.com/getkirby/toolkit/blob/9ffaca5bab847fdac1cca5577a4c629152f1fb6d/lib/remote.php#L18) for all possible parameters.
+See the [Remote class]https://nnnnext.getkirby.com/docs/framework/http/remote) for all possible parameters.
 The `data` parameter will be merged with the form data.

 ### only